amantaya/grazing-interaction/docs/2022-08-01-12-55-01 Outline For Machine Learning Presentation.md

 		1. data management and analysis of large data sets
 	2. Why is this a problem?
 		1. current methods take alot of personnel time (and therefore money) to process photos from camera traps
+			1. estimates for how long it currently takes to process photos
 2. Our Solution
 	1. Basics- how does it work? (keep it simple and very top-level, avoid jargon)
 	2. Output- what data does it generate?